Geneva: Art from Antiquity, Africa, Asia and Oceania

 - This collection is the largest in the world.

-- The Museum constantly publishes new material to accompany its exhibitions throughout the world (in 85 museums in 25 years).
+- The Museum constantly publishes new material to accompany its exhibitions throughout the world (in about 100 museums in 39 years).